geoscixyz/em/content/geophysical_surveys/dcr/interpretation.rst

 where the recovered models return to their respective reference conductivities.
 :numref:`DCR_TwoSpheres_DOI` (b) presents the calculated DOI index for the two- sphere problem, showing a lower confidence over the bottom half of the domain.
-The choice for a cut-off is subjective but here we use a value of 0.8.
 The DOI mask is applied to our preferred 2D model, presented in :numref:`DCR_TwoSpheres_DOI` (c), with transparency applied proportionally to the DOI index.

 .. _dcr_synthetics: